entice/entice/server.md

 ---

-Synchroneously join an area.
-Note: The entity-list's shape may change in the future.
+Synchroneously add the entity-seeing ability to your player.

 ```
 join